MicrosoftDocs/Viva/Viva/glint/start/prelaunch-live-email-templates.md

 ms.date: 04/28/2023
 ---

-# Communicate pre-launch and live Viva Glint program information using email templates
+# Communicate prelaunch and live Viva Glint program information using email templates

 Communicating survey expectations and results is an essential part of a strong engagement program strategy.

-Use the pre-launch and live templates below to customize and send to the people in your organization to prepare them to participate in Viva Glint survey programs.
-The templates are for guidance only and assume a six-week launch which may be longer than your timeline.
+Use the prelaunch and live templates below to customize and send to the people in your organization to prepare them to participate in Viva Glint survey programs.
+The templates are for guidance only and assume a six-week launch, which may be longer than your timeline.
 Align your communications as appropriate.

-Sample communications are not generated in the Viva Glint platform.
+Sample communications aren't generated in the Viva Glint platform.

-A variety of templates are available:
+Various templates are available:

-- Pre-survey templates for introducing various audiences to the Viva Glint survey process
+- Presurvey templates for introducing various audiences to the Viva Glint survey process
-- Pre-survey templates for various times prior to survey launch
+- Presurvey templates for various times prior to survey launch
 - Templates to provide leaders to training access
 - Survey reminder for when your survey is live